Supreme Court rejects effort to stop Trump's ban on rapid-fire bump stocks

 WASHINGTON — The Supreme Court declined Thursday to take up an appeal challenging a federal ban on bump stocks that went into effect Tuesday.

-After the Trump administration outlawed the devices — which allow rifles to be fired rapidly — owners, dealers and manufacturers were required to destroy them by midnight Monday or turn them into a local ATF office.
-Federal authorities estimated that half a million were sold in the U.S.
+After the Trump administration outlawed the devices — which allow rifles to be fired rapidly — owners, dealers and manufacturers were required to destroy them by midnight Monday or turn them into a local office of the federal Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Federal authorities estimated that half a million were sold in the United States.

 Bump stocks are now illegal in the United StatesMarch 26, 201905:31